Réduire sa consommation de sucre avec DIJO

 Too much sugar consumption is a source of imbalance in our intestinal microbiota and causes problems with skin, weight, stress, sleep...
 Far be it from us to eliminate sugar from our lives: treat ourselves while eating is precisely one of the keys to a good diet

-CÉCILE PÉTUREAU’S 5 TIPS TO BETTER MANAGE YOUR SUGAR CONSUMPTION:
+CÉCILE PÉTUREAU’S 5 TIPS FOR BETTER MANAGING YOUR SUGAR CONSUMPTION:

 #1 - Start your day with a protein-rich breakfast rich in fatty acids

-Eating products high in sugar (white bread, jam, cereals, etc.) risks leading to reactive hypoglycemia and a surge of energy 2 hours after your breakfast!
+Eating products high in sugar (white bread, jam, cereals, etc.) risks causing reactive hypoglycemia and a crash 2 hours after breakfast!
 Fruit in the morning?
-Yes, with oilseeds (almonds, hazelnuts, cashews, etc.) and/or sheep's, goat's or vegetable milk yogurt without added sugar.
-Find our tips for eating well for breakfast here .
+Yes, with oilseeds (almonds, hazelnuts, cashews, etc.) and/or a yogurt made from sheep's milk, goat's milk, or plant-based milk with no added sugar.
+Find our tips for eating well at breakfast here .

 #2 - Good sugar

 Good news, you can eat sweets without it being harmful to your health!
-For this, you can opt for fruit sugar (crushed banana, dried fruit, applesauce, etc.), coconut sugar or whole sugar (rapadura or muscovado).
+To do this, you can opt for fruit sugar (mashed banana, dried fruit, applesauce, etc.), coconut sugar, or whole sugar (rapadura or muscovado).
 White sugar should be avoided as much as possible!
 And honey?
-Honey has very interesting virtues, however it has a high glycemic index, with the exception of acacia honey.
-Best consumed as a “food nut”, for its antibacterial and anti-inflammatory properties.
+Honey has very interesting properties, but it has a high glycemic index, with the exception of acacia honey.
+It should be consumed as a "functional food," for its antibacterial and anti-inflammatory properties.

 #3 - The right time of day

-The best time of day to eat sweets is snack time, because this is the time when it will be best taken care of by the body.
-The intake of sugar at this time of the day will promote good synthesis of serotonin, this famous hormone which regulates our mood and helps control sweet cravings.
-Favor natural sugars (fresh or dried fruits), unprocessed products (sourdough bread with einkorn or buckwheat for example) and add a handful of oilseeds or oilseed puree to slow down the absorption of the blood sugar.
+The best time of day to eat something sweet is snack time, as this is when it will be best absorbed by the body.
+Sugar intake at this time of day will promote good serotonin synthesis, this famous hormone that regulates our mood and helps control sweet cravings.
+Favor natural sugars (fresh or dried fruit), unprocessed products (sourdough bread made with spelt or buckwheat, for example) and add a handful of oilseeds or oilseed puree to slow the absorption of sugar into the blood.

 #4 - Impulses

-Whether it is linked to our emotions, fatigue or even stress, we sometimes have cravings for sugar.
-Consumption of sugar triggers a feeling of reward and immediate pleasure (even more so when the sugar is refined), by acting on the synthesis of dopamine.
-This is particularly why we say that sugar calls for sugar.
-So how to manage?
-Treat yourself by eating what you really want at the moment, even if it's junk food.
+Whether it's linked to our emotions, fatigue, or even stress, we sometimes have overwhelming sugar cravings.
+Consuming sugar triggers a feeling of immediate reward and pleasure (especially when the sugar is refined), by acting on dopamine synthesis.
+This is one of the reasons why we say that sugar begs for sugar.
+So how can we manage?
+Treat yourself by eating what you really want at that moment, even if it's junk food.
 In this case, take your time and savor this moment without any guilt.
-You will see that your body regulates itself and that you will naturally want the meal that follows to be lighter.
+You'll see that your body regulates itself and you'll naturally want the following meal to be lighter.

 #5 - Smoothies and fruit juices

 Fruits are very rich in fiber, vitamins, minerals, and have many health benefits.
-However, in juice form, they lose their fiber and have a higher glycemic index than whole fruits, the fiber slowing down the passage of sugar into the blood.
+However, when juiced, they lose their fiber and have a higher glycemic index than whole fruits, as fiber slows the passage of sugar into the blood.
 Industrial fruit juices should be avoided: they often contain added sugar and very few vitamins.
-What about smoothies or extractor juices?
-Yes, as long as you combine vegetables: 20 to 30% fruit and 80 to 70% vegetables!
+And smoothies or juices from a juice extractor?
+Yes, as long as you combine them with vegetables: 20 to 30% fruit and 80 to 70% vegetables!

-Cécile Pétureau - Naturopath - Find all her advice on her Instagram and Facebook page
+Cécile Pétureau - Naturopath - Find all her advice on her Instagram and Facebook pages

 Back to blog